-Group ID (Vulid): V-72877 Group Title: SRG-APP-000357-DB-000316 Rule ID: SV-87529r1\rule Severity: CAT II Rule Version (STIG-ID): PGS9-00-002100 Rule Title: PostgreSQL must allocate audit record storage capacity in accordance with organization-defined audit record storage requirements.
+Group ID (Vulid): V-233529 Group Title: SRG-APP-000357-DB-000316 Rule ID: SV-233529r617333_rule Severity: CAT II Rule Version (STIG-ID): CD12-00-002100 Rule Title: PostgreSQL must allocate audit record storage capacity in accordance with organization-defined audit record storage requirements.

-Vulnerability Discussion: In order to ensure sufficient storage capacity for the audit logs, PostgreSQL must be able to allocate audit record storage capacity.
+Vulnerability Discussion: To ensure sufficient storage capacity for the audit logs, PostgreSQL must be able to allocate audit record storage capacity.
 Although another requirement (SRG-APP-000515-DB-000318) mandates that audit data be off-loaded to a centralized log management system, it remains necessary to provide space on the database server to serve as a buffer against outages and capacity limits of the off-loading mechanism.

-The task of allocating audit record storage capacity is usually performed during initial installation of PostgreSQL and is closely associated with the DBA and system administrator roles.
-The DBA or system administrator will usually coordinate the allocation of physical drive space with the application owner/installer and the application will prompt the installer to provide the capacity information, the physical location of the disk, or both.
+The task of allocating audit record storage capacity is usually performed during initial installation of PostgreSQL and is closely associated with the DBA and system administrator (SA) roles.
+The DBA or SA will usually coordinate the allocation of physical drive space with the application owner/installer and the application will prompt the installer to provide the capacity information, the physical location of the disk, or both.